- January 27, 2017

 - Posted by: Javier González Montané

-- Category: Cost reduction, Sales
+- Categories: Cost reduction, Sales

 As Jay Conrad Levinson said in his book Guerrilla Marketing “failure to upgrade your marketing effort is a symptom of corporate demise.”
 Many firms need to revitalize or even turnaround their growth strategy.
 Nevertheless, without a marketing transformation or deep review, we have the risk of having a false start in our growth initiative.
 I think that Guerrilla Marketing with 200 marketing “weapons” is a very good starting point to revitalize the marketing strategy.